tsuru/redisapi/README.markdown

 The `redisapi` uses `mongodb` to store data about redis instances, and uses `docker` to spawn redis instances.

 To install the api, all you need is a machine with `python` and `pip` installed.
-Clone the `redisapi` enter on directory create and then run:
+Clone the `redisapi`, `cd` into the created directory and then run:

     pip install -r requirements.txt

 ##Configuration

-This API is ready for being deployed as a tsuru application.
+This API is ready to be deployed as a tsuru application.
 It depends on the following environment variables:

 * **REDIS_SERVER_HOST**: the address of the server to which the API will